hal/console/README.md

 1. Add https://hal.github.io/hal.next/ as allowed origin
 1. Open https://hal.github.io/hal.next/

 The remote version is served from **https** so you need to secure the management interface as well.
-Please note that if you're using a self signed key store you might need to open the local management endpoint in the browser and accept the unsafe certificate before you can use it with HAL.
+Please note that if you're using a self signed key store you might need to open the local management endpoint in the browser and accept the unsafe certificate before you can use it with HAL.next.